PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 You are not allowed to delete a gift product from the cart, it’s only possible by removing the associated cart rule.

 ## IV.
 Order's Addresses

-- Dropdown
-- Edit
-Add new address
-Here you can define addresses for delivery and invoice
-And even create a new address thanks to an iframe of the page addresses > add new
+The Addresses block displays 2 droplists: for the delivery adress and for the invoice.
+The droplist displays all the adresse related to the customer.

 3) Add a customer
 You can add a customer if you click on the button "add a customer".
 It will open an iframe.
 If you create a customer here then you will have a page to create an order where the customer created is selected (check step The customer that you chose is highlighted in green)